Hormone Replacement Therapy (HRT) - FAQs

 While a low-dose treatment can be given for up to five years, doctors will usually recommend a shorter treatment period to limit the risk factors associated with HRT.

 When it seems like the symptoms have gone, doctors will gradually decrease the HRT dosage to help the women transition out of HRT.

 10. Where To Get Hormone Replacement Therapy?

 Here at Novus Anti-Aging Center, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.

 We service patients in Los Angeles and surrounding areas.
 Our office is located in Studio City, CA. Patients from other areas are accepted as well.
 Simply contact us at 310−954−1450 for more details.

 HRT was controversial two decades ago because it was marketed as a cure-all treatment.
 And while we’ve learned that it isn’t the case, it still an effective way of treating the symptoms of menopause.

 If the symptoms of menopause are uncomfortable and keep you from living your ideal life, then maybe it’s time to consider HRT.

-If you have any questions or would like to schedule an appointment for Hormone Replacement in Los Angeles, CA, call The Novus Center at 310−954−1450.
+If you have any questions or would like to schedule an appointment for Hormone Replacement in Los Angeles, CA, call Novus Anti-Aging Center at 310−954−1450.